tobiasbriones/blog/swe/diary/troubleshooting/troubleshooting-diary/index.md

 </figcaption>

 A solution was to add `import kotlin.streams.toList` to import the method `toList` so it's found.
-The problem is that is unnecessary, and the IDE deletes it because it said it was not used.
+The problem is that is unnecessary, and **the IDE deleted it because it said it was an unused import.**

 There's always a conflict in JVM setups of what you're using: the dependency of the IDE for Java and JVM projects is evil.